 Sadly, that is the case.
 There are a great many who think that having a special event on this one day of the year fills up the employee’s emotional bank account enough to perpetuate top levels of performance.
-But come November, or July, or possibly even March 9th, some employees will already have burned it up like a piece of magician’s flash paper.
+But come November, or July, or possibly even the first Saturday in March, some employees will already have burned it up like a piece of magician’s flash paper.

 Like any other holiday or special nationally recognized day, its nice to put a spotlight on Employee Appreciation.
 However, if you lose sight of it the rest of the year, its hardly worth any effort at all.

 We said we’re going to share with you some ideas for recognizing your employees, and we’re getting there.
-You’re free to use them on March 3rd, but we implore you to consider building a consistent, ongoing, and long-term strategy for employee recognition.
+You’re free to use them on the first Friday in March, but we implore you to consider building a consistent, ongoing, and long-term strategy for employee recognition.

 Studies have shown that in order to increase levels of employee engagement management should set a goal of recognizing every employee at least once every seven days.
 Why is employee engagement important?
-Engaged employees are committed to the committee vision and goals, motivated to succeed, and have a higher sense of self-worth and well-being.
+As a result, engaged employees are committed to the committee vision and goals, motivated to succeed, and have a higher sense of self-worth and well-being.

 OK, now for a few simple ideas (there are a million and one ways to do this; this is just to get you started):

 Come up with one thing that every employee does well.
-Try not to overlap them, make them unique to each person (they are people, after all).
+Try not to overlap them, so they are unique to each person (they are people, after all).
 Gather the team and read each one of them aloud.
 Have the entire team clap for each other after each one is read.
 There’ll be some laughs, some blushing, maybe even some misty-eyes, and you’ll be seen as someone who is paying attention to their efforts.

 If that sounds a little too much of a “public display of affection” for you, try a handwritten note with a personalized message.
 At MyEmployees, we have a product called Spot-On Cards that are perfect for this.
 A handwritten card says you’ve taken time to thank the recipient personally.
-It’s a simple, but immensely powerful gesture.
+It’s simple, however it’s an immensely powerful gesture.

 Cater breakfast or lunch.
 Or both.
 This one is stupid simple.
 It does not have to be extravagant.
-For breakfast: donuts and coffee, maybe a fruit tray.
-For lunch: get a stack of pizzas or have the sub shop make one of those fifteen foot sandwiches.
+For instance, for breakfast try donuts and coffee, maybe a fruit tray.
+For lunch try get a stack of pizzas or have the sub shop make one of those fifteen foot sandwiches.

 Look around the office for promo items or schwag you’ve gotten from vendors.
 Write each employee’s name on a slip of paper and then put them all in a hat or bucket.
 Hold a drawing for each of the items, and pull out one name for each.
-They don’t have to be high cost items; everyone just loves to win something.
+They don’t have to be high cost items.
+Above all, everyone just loves to win something.

 Hold a contest to swap desks with the boss for a week.
 This works great in settings where employees work in shared space or cubicles and the boss has an office.
 You may see a significant spike in performance as people strive to win, so get creative and give it a shot.

-One suggestion I heard a short while back was to offer to cover one of the more dreadful tasks employees have to do during the day.
+One suggestion we heard a short while back was to offer to cover one of the more dreadful tasks employees have to do during the day.
 Tell them you will take care of it for them.
-Be careful that this doesn’t have too great an effect on overall productivity or quality.
+However, be careful that this doesn’t have too great an effect on overall productivity or quality.
 And, who knows, you may uncover some ways to improve a process employees are struggling with.

 Just say, “Thank You.”
 Go to each employee and thank them for their contribution to the company.
 Be specific in your praise.
 Look them in the eye, be sincere, and shake hand their hand.
-Again, Spot-On Cards that are perfect for this.
+In addition, Spot-On Cards that are perfect for this.

 To make it extra special, we hired a local food truck to come out and provide lunch for all the employees.
-The weather was just right for hot dogs, corn hole, volleyball, and more.
+After that, the weather was just right for hot dogs, corn hole, volleyball, and more.